Hoveton: In popular culture

 The Norfolk landscape painter John Crome, an associate of John Sell Cotman and others of the Norwich School, made an etching of Hoveton around 1812.
 Today, the painting is held by the National Gallery of Canada.

+Dydall's Mill is a tower mill that has been converted to residential use.
+It is reputedly haunted by the ghost of a millman's daughter that was killed by the sails of the mill.

 Governance

 Hoveton is part of the electoral ward of Hoveton and Tunstead for local elections and is part of the district of North Norfolk.

 The village's national constituency is North Norfolk, which has been represented by the Liberal Democrat Steff Aquarone MP since 2024.

 War Memorial

 Hoveton's war memorial is a stone plaque in St. John's Church which lists the following names for the First World War: